 Access to Internet will enable students to explore thousands of libraries, databases, museums, and other repositories of information and to exchange personal communications with other Internet users around the world.
 Access to email accounts will be used internally within the Plainville School district.
-The goal is to provide students and teachers with tools and resources to facilitate greater communication and support higher levels of collaboration.
 The Plainville Public School District views information gathered from the Internet in the same manner as reference materials identified by the schools.
 Specifically, the district supports resources that will enhance the learning environment with directed guidance from teacher and staff.
 Exploration, discovery and manipulation of resources are encouraged.
 However, with such great potential for education also comes some potential for abuse.
 With access to computers and people all over the world also comes the availability of material that may not be considered to be of educational value in the context of the school setting.